zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 title: A tutorial on how to fix Broken textures
 description: A tutorial on how to fix Broken textures caused by riot changing dds to tex
 published: true
-date: 2025-03-07T06:09:45.274Z
+date: 2025-03-07T06:10:26.657Z
 tags: texture, skin fix
 editor: markdown
 dateCreated: 2025-02-18T03:42:17.638Z
 ---

 # How to fix broken textures
 > This tutorial uses LtMAO, specifically the explorer contexts.
-If you dont have it installed, follow the instructions [here for installing LtMAO](/core-guides/tools/LtMAO) and here for enabling explorer contexts [LtMAO#explorer-contexts](/core-guides/tools/LtMAO#explorer-contexts).
+If you dont have it installed, follow the instructions [here for installing LtMAO](/core-guides/tools/LtMAO) and  [here for enabling explorer contexts](/core-guides/tools/LtMAO#explorer-contexts).
 {.is-info}
 ---
 Riot is slowly changing textures to tex, causing mods to break if they have outdated dds textures.
 This is a tutorial on how to fix them.